iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

        kubectl apply -f replicaset/nginx_rs.yml

+This will create a replicaset, corresponding number of specified pods, and its Loadbalancer service for external access.

+## Deployment<a name="deployment"></a>

+The `deployment` directory contains example deployment files, such as `nginx_deploy.yml`, which demonstrate how to deploy applications on Kubernetes.
+Modify these files to define your application's deployment strategy, including the number of replicas, resource limits, and networking settings.

+To deploy the NGINX application, run:

+        kubectl apply -f deployment/nginx_deploy.yml

+This will create a Deployment object, a replicaset, corresponding number of specified pods, and its Loadbalancer service for external access.

+## Horizontal Pod Autoscaler<a name="horizontal-pod-autoscaler"></a>

+The `hpa` directory contains two important files: `hpa_config.yaml` and `load_generator.sh`.
+The `hpa_config.yaml` file defines the autoscaling behavior for your application based on CPU utilization or other metrics.
+The `load_generator.sh` script helps simulate load on your application, allowing you to observe the autoscaling in action.

+To deploy the Horizontal Pod Autoscaler, run:

+        kubectl apply -f hpa/hpa_config.yaml
+        ./load_generator.sh

+You can also configure the Horizontal Pod Autoscaler, by modifying the `hpa_config.yaml` file according to your requirements.

 ## Contributing<a name="contributing"></a>

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements for this starter kit, please feel free to open issues or submit pull requests.